-- 3. Remove spills and dirt by hand. - 4.
-Refer to Bulletin 15709-0083 for additional information on procedures to access the area beneath the carriage to remove debris from beneath the carriage. - 5.
+- 4. Refer to Bulletin 15709-0083 for additional information on procedures to access the area beneath the carriage to remove debris from beneath the carriage. - 5.
 Report any unsafe condition or damage to the personnel responsible for the VRC and make sure that any damage is remedied before restarting the VRC.
 Do not allow the VRC to operate when unsafe conditions arise.